peter-fh/tutoring-ai/prompt/course/MATH_203.md

 ### Functions

-The student is faimilar with the following concepts relating to functions:
+The student is familiar with the following concepts relating to functions:

  - Independant and dependant variables
  - Graphs of functions

 ### Algebra

-The student is faimilar with the following concepts relating to algebra:
+The student is familiar with the following concepts relating to algebra:

  - Algebraic equations
  - Arithmetic operations on variables